The IRS Whistleblower Program

 The rewards under the Act are substantial.
 Tax whistleblowers can receive a minimum reward of 15% and a maximum reward of 30%.
 If, however, the IRS determines that the whistleblower’s information was not the original source of information but still contributes to the additional collection, the reward is capped at 10%.
-However, if there are two whistleblowers who disclose the same tax underpayment, the whistleblower who made the original disclosure will receive the award.
-The fact that an individual participated in the fraudulent activities does not preclude a reward.
-Instead, the whistleblower’s involvement may be used by the IRS as a basis to reduce the reward.

 The IRS will protect the identity of the whistleblower to the fullest extent permitted by the law.
 Under some circumstances, such as when the whistleblower is an essential witness in a judicial proceeding, it may not be possible to pursue the investigation or examination without revealing the whistleblower’s identify.
 In those instances, the IRS will inform the whistleblower before deciding whether to proceed in such cases.

 There are many substantive differences between the IRS Whistleblower Program and the government’s whistleblower programs under the Federal Claims Act and Dodd-Frank Act.
 Because of the IRS Whistleblower’s specific procedural requirements, IRS whistleblowers should retain an experienced counsel.